 The need for well-trained biostatisticians, bioinformaticians and epidemiological and public-health scientists is ever increasing, enhanced by the scientific revolution in molecular biology and genetics, and its impact on health and the environment.
 Hasselt University’s Master of Statistics with specializations: Biostatistics, Bioinformatics and Epidemiology & Public Health Methodology, keeps abreast of such evolutions.
 The master programme combines a solid study of principles of applied and biostatistics with up-to-date information on topics such as clinical trials, public health, longitudinal data, survival analysis, genetics, survey methodology… The specialization in Bioinformatics makes it possible to keep an even closer pace with the more specific professional needs and skills required due to the development of novel experimental techniques in molecular biology and

-Hasselt University’s Master of Statistics acquired accreditation from the prestigious Royal Statistical Society.
+Hasselt University’s Master of Statistics acquired accreditation from the prestigious Royal Statistical Society and is currently in the process of application for renewal of the RSS accreditation.

 Graduates from accredited courses will be granted the Society’s professional status of Graduate Statistician on application.
 Graduate Statistician is a grade of professional membership of the Society.
 It provides formal recognition of an individual’s statistical qualifications.
 Graduate Statisticians will be able to further undertake suitable professional training and experience, normally for at least five years, so as to be eligible to apply for Chartered Statistician status (http://www.rss.org.uk).